 “Based on evidence presented in several lawsuits against the BSA, it is clear that the national organization controls the operations and the assets of local councils,” said Zalkin.
 “Those extensive assets should be included in the bankruptcy proceeding so that they are available to compensate the thousands of victims who were severely harmed by the childhood sexual abuse that was so prevalent in scouting for decades.”

 Since the 1920s, the Boy Scouts of America (BSA) has kicked out thousands of adult volunteers because they were accused of sexually assaulting children.
 BSA did not notify Scout families or the local communities about these dangerous predators.
 They did however keep track of the men removed from scouting by putting their names on an “Ineligible Volunteer List” and opening an “Ineligible Volunteer File” on each man.
 For decades, BSA categorized the “IV Files” on men removed from BSA for sexually abusing children as the “Perversion Files”.
 The files they have released publicly date from the 1950’s up to 1991.
-There are still an unknown number of files, perhaps hundreds more, from 1991 to the present that the Boy Scouts have not made public.
+There is still an unknown number of files, perhaps hundreds more, from 1991 to the present that the Boy Scouts have not made public.

 The Zalkin Law Firm has already filed 14 lawsuits on behalf of Boy Scout sexual abuse victims and expects to file several more in the coming weeks under the new statute of limitations window in California.
 Those lawsuits are among the hundreds of lawsuits that will be filed in California alone under AB 218 provisions.